 - Performs other duties as required.

-- Bachelor’s degree required.
-Advanced degree preferred.
+- Bachelor’s degree required; Advanced degree preferred.

-- Strong quantitative skills preferred.
+- Strong quantitative skills are preferred.

 - Integrity: Commitment to Sequoia Climate Foundation’s mission and values.